eye-repo/KB/Linux/Freq_used_cmd.md

       echo ${text%%+([[:space:]])}
       echo ${text//[[:space:]]}

-  Repace `[[:space:]]` to remove other chracters.
+  Replace `[[:space:]]` to remove other chracters.
 Enabling extglob can be useful.
 If set (should be as default), the extended pattern matching features are enabled.

       shopt -s extglob
       BVAR="ABC123xyz"